23 School Britannia

 My first foray into a secondary school proved rather disconcerting.
 The boys I was assigned to weren’t particularly up to no good.
 They just wouldn’t give me the time of day.

-While the headmaster was introducing me, one boy commented to his mates, Look what the cat dr—,
+Another commented to his mates, Look what the cat dr—,

 ‘I heard that.
 That’s enough !’said the headmaster looking their way, ‘would you like to elaborate—perhaps in detention?
 If I hear anyone talking like that, they’ll be straight to a two hours stay after school.
 Clear?’